Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/index.rst

 The second part is about how to test our piggy bank smart contract with unit tests.

-In the third part we optimize this smart contract by reducing the Wasm module size and using more low level approaches.

 .. warning::

    The reader is assumed to have basic knowledge of what a blockchain and smart